nais/doc/docs/addons/wonderwall.md

 #### 5.1.
 Session Metadata

 `GET /oauth2/session` is an endpoint that returns metadata about the user's session as a JSON object.
-Requests to this endpoint must be triggered from the user's browser, as the session is stored in a cookie.
+Requests to this endpoint must be triggered from the user's browser.

 ???+ example "Session Metadata Example"